samaramai/Amplification-DDoS-attack-detection-utility/README.md

-# Amplification DDoS attack detection utility
+# Amplification DDoS Attack Detection Utility
 This project is a simple Linux utility, which detects the following attacks:
 - Amplification-based DDoS attacks
 - Port scanning